grimace87/Stitchy/README.md

 ### Future Plans

-Here are some features I would like to add in the near future:
+Here are some things I would like to add in the near future:

-- Generate output files using incrementing suffixes where an output file already exists, i.e. "stitch_1.jpg", "stitch_2.jpg" etc. if "stitch.jpg" already exists
-- Accept quality setting for JPEG output
-- Add more unit tests to test the tool's various arguments
+- More unit tests to test the tool's various arguments